rohith0696/kafka-java-app-group1/README.md

 #### Starting the Consumer:

-- Go to the project's root folder and open the powershell window and use the following command using topic "java" and group1 with:
+- Go to the project's root folder and open the powershell window and use the following command using topic "gcd" and group1 with:

 ```
-java -cp target/kafka-java-app-1.0-SNAPSHOT-jar-with-dependencies.jar edu.nwmissouri.bigdata2PM1.Consumer java group1
+java -cp target/kafka-java-app-1.0-SNAPSHOT-jar-with-dependencies.jar edu.nwmissouri.bigdata2PM1.Consumer gcd group1
 ```

 #### Starting the Producer: